Reinsurance Administration Professionals Association (RAPA)

 These Officers, except the Immediate Past Chair, shall be elected every other year, at an annual meeting of the Corporation, for a term of two years or until successors are elected and assume office.
 The term of office shall begin upon election.
 No Member shall hold more than one office at a time, no Member shall be eligible to serve more than two consecutive terms, and no member shall serve more than three terms total in any one position.
+See role limitations for Service Providers in Article 2.
 The Chair, upon the expiration of the term in that office, shall become the Immediate Past Chair to serve a term expiring at the expiration of the term of the Chair.
 The initial Chair, Vice-Chair, Secretary, Treasurer, and Immediate Past Chair shall be those individuals named as such in the certificate of incorporation, each to serve for a term expiring at the Annual Meeting held in 2013

 B. Duties of Officers

 The Officers shall perform the duties prescribed by these bylaws, the Standing Rules and the parliamentary authority adopted by the Corporation.